arvados/rnaseq-cwl-training/_episodes/02-workflow.md

 ---
-title: "Turning a shell script into a workflow by composing existing tools"
+title: "Make a workflow by composing tools"
 teaching: 0
 exercises: 0
 questions: